nickbarth/Sev.re/readme.md

 ### Final Notes

 Common build tools such as Make and GCC as well as Git, and screen will be installed by default.
 To circumvent this use the `-common` argument.
-Feedback, pushes, and forks are welcome. :octocat:
+Feedback, Pushes, and Forks are welcome. :octocat:

 ### License
 MIT &copy; 2012 Nick Barth

+With dedication to a French [river](http://en.wikipedia.org/wiki/Sèvre_Nantaise). :fish: